ChatDeBlofeld/seafile-arm-docker/README.md

 #### (Optional) No SWAG

 Alternatively, you may want not to use the SWAG container for testing and whatever reasons.
 Then:

 1. Set `NOSWAG=1` in your dotenv.
-2. Edit the file `seafile.noswag.conf` and set your domain at the mentioned section.
+2. Edit the file `seafile.noswag.conf` and set your local ip at the mentioned section.

-Then your application will listen to the port 80 on the host, you can change this behaviour by editing the `NOSWAG_PORT` variable in your dotenv.
+Then depending on your use case configuration may differ.

+##### Local network access only

+In addition to the former, set `USE_HTTPS=false` in your dotenv.
+The application will be listening on port 80, if you want to initialize with another port, **both** `NOSWAG_PORT` and `PORT` variables have to be edited and match.

 ## Run